Work environment and general guidelines

 RECLAIMED CLAY

-Studio users may reclaim their clay or they may place their clay scraps in a studio bucket for the studio to reclaim.
+Studio users may reclaim their clay or donate it for the studio to reclaim.
 Processing of reclaimed clay should take place outside the building, in the patio area.
 The pug mill may be used to process reclaimed clay only if the Studio Manager has approved its use by the person processing the clay.

-Due to a very limited bandwidth internet access is for administrative and teaching activities only.
+Due to limited bandwidth, internet access is for administrative and teaching activities only.
 While we would like to provide access to all, the cost of a higher bandwidth connection is not currently feasible.

 NOISE